 I'd first check to make sure you typed in the translator program correctly.
 If you did, and it still doesn't work, you'll find a utility program that converts sequential files to program files in the June 1986 issue of RUN ("Easy Disk-File Conversion," p.
 78).
-II the billing office of your preferred network and ask them about the
+II the billing office of your preferred network and ask them about the CheckFree service.

-CheckFree service.

 There are some modem owners who have neither credit cards nor checking accounts.
-While this effectively eliminates them as customers of the national networks, it doesn't mean that they are cut out of telecomputing.
-There are local bulletin boards and regional networks all over the continent that either are free or accept cash in advance for their services.
-Your local advance for their services.
-Your local user group should have a list of the user group should have a list of the ones in your area.
+While this effectively eliminates them as customers of the national networks, it doesn't mean that There are local bulletin boards and regional networks all over the continent that either are free or accept cash in advance for their services.
+Your local user group should have a list of the ones in your area.

 Do I really need to inform the telephone company of my modem use?
-Victor Borras does your wallet.
+Victor Borras Bronx, NY up a deposit.
+Do you know of any networks open to people who pay with cash?

 Yes.
-The law requires it, and so
+The law requires it, and so does your wallet.

 A repairman once showed up at 7 o'clock in the morning to fix my phone, although I had no problem.
-It seems an operator had tried to up a deposit.
-Do you know of any networks open to people who pay with cash?
+It seems an operator had tried to

-Douglas Slicer Richmond, VA
+Bichmond, VA

 If it's any comfort, you're not alone; lots of computer owners prefer cash or checks.
 Unfortunately, it's almost unAmerican these days not to carry plastic.
 Some networks do offer a checking alternative, through a service called CheckFree.
-You authorize to authorize your bank to pay the bill automatically out of your checking automatically out of your checking account balance.
+You authorize the network to authorize CheckFree to authorize your bank to pay the bill automatically out of your checking automatically out of your checking automatically out of your checking automatically out of your checking

 The networks' billing policies are changing.
 A couple of years ago, direct cash billing was possible.
 Today (as far as I know), there are no networks that do cash billing.
-Compusorts that do cash billing both have billing policies are subject to peribilling policies are subject to peribilling policies are subject to peribilling policies.
-You should contact for this service.
+Compu-Serve and QuantumLink both have the CheckFree alternative, and, since billing policies are subject to periodic change, other networks may offer this service.
 You should contact